microcks/microcks-ansible-operator/README.md

 ### Via OLM add-on

-[Operator Lyfecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager) shoud be installed on your cluster first.
+[Operator Lyfecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager) should be installed on your cluster first.
 Please follow this [guideline](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/Documentation/install/install.md) to know how to proceed.

 You can then use the [OperatorHub.io](https://operatorhub.io) catalog of Kubernetes Operators sourced from multiple providers.
 It offers you an alternative way to install stable versions of Microcks using the Microcks Operator.
 To install Microcks from [OperatorHub.io](https://operatorhub.io), locate the *Microcks Operator* and follow the instructions provided.